BuoyantIO/service-mesh-academy/win-mesh-expansion/README.md

 | **VM2** | Server 2022 | `faces-gui` |
 | **VM3** | Windows 11 | `color` |

+A fourth VM runs the **SPIRE server** and no Faces workload.
+Identity is infrastructure, not part of the app, and separating it is what lets the three workload VMs hold no CA key at all (Part 2).

 The browser points at **VM2's GUI**, so one page load exercises every path at once.
 The **outbound** call (`gui → face`) is the only one that needs the **WFP driver** - it redirects the VM's outbound TCP into the proxy for mTLS - and it's where the security